Tanz0rz/haxe-fmod/README.md

 **Use the library in code:**

-Create an `imports.hx` file at the root of your project with your FMOD imports to make the helpers globally available.
+Create an `imports.hx` file next to your game's `Main.hx` and put the FMOD imports in it to make the helpers globally available.

 `imports.hx`:
 ```haxe